corydonbaylor/quickstart-drafts/louvain/Louvain Community Detection.md

 ```

-## Step 4 : Load Data from Snowflake
+## Step 5 : Load Data from Snowflake
-Next we will retrieve raw data from Snowflake tables.
-Let's take a look at the results from a couple of tables:
+Before we proceed, it might be worth taking a look at our tables and taking stock of where we stand:

 - User Table (Nodes): Represents individual users (nodes) identified uniquely by user IDs.
-- Transaction Table (Relationships): Contains transactions between users, forming relationships in the graph.
+- Transaction Table (Relationships): Contains aggregated transactions between users, forming relationships in the graph.

 ```sql
 USE DATABASE p2p_demo;
 USE SCHEMA public;
 SELECT * FROM p2p_users;
 SELECT * FROM p2p_agg_transactions;
 ```
-## Step 5 : Construct a Graph Projection
+## Step 6 : Construct a Graph Projection
+*<u>**THIS IS WILL CHANGE WITH UPDATED SYNTAX**</u>*

 Next, with just some simple transformations, we can prepare our tabular data to work with a graph model.
 In our case:

 - Users → Nodes